+3.1.4.1 sum-S

 '''

-2.1.4.1 sum-S
+$ vcsn sum-S a.xml b.xml > c.xml

+$

 '''

+Build a standard automaton whose behaviour is the sum of the behaviours of a.xml and b.xml and writes the result in c.xml.

+Precondition: No precondition besides the two argument convention.

 '''

-Build a standard automaton whose behaviour is the sum of

-$

-vcsn sum-S a.xml b.xml > c.xml

-the behaviours of a. xml and b. xml and writes the result in

-$

-c.xml.

-Precondition: No precondition.

-Specification:

 sum-S(a.xml, b.xml) = sum(standardize(a.xml),standardize(b.xml))

-2.1.4.2

-cauchy-S

-Build a standard automaton whose behaviour is the (Cauchy)

-$ vcsn cauchy-S a.xml b.xml > c.xml

-product of the behaviours of a.xml and b.xml and writes the

-$

-result in c.xml.

-Precondition: No precondition.

-Specification:

 '''

+3.1.4.2 cauchy-S

+\$ vcsn cauchy-S a.xml b.xml > c.xml \$

+Build a standard automaton whose behaviour is the (Cauchy) product of the behaviours of a.xml and b.xml and writes the result in c.xml.

+Precondition: No precondition besides the two argument convention.

-cauchy-S(a.xml, b.xml) = concatenate(standardize(a.xml),standardize(b.xml))
+cauchy-S(a.xml, b.xml) = concatenate(standardize(a.xml), standardize(b.xml))

 Comments: The terminology used here is meant to recall that the product of behaviours of automata, seen as series, is the Cauchy product, and corresponds to the concatenation of automata (when they are standard automata) and not to their product.
-The latter is defined for realtime automata over a free monoid only (cf. Section 2.2.4.1).
+The latter is defined for realtime automata over a free monoid only (cf. Section 3.2.4.2).

-2.1.4.3 star-S

 '''

+3.1.4.3 star-S

+'''

+'''

 $ vcsn star a.xml > b.xml

+$

+'''

 Build a standard automaton whose behaviour is the star of the behaviour of a.xml and writes the result in b.xml.

-'''